 In today’s cars with fuel injection and computers that control the idle at initial startup, there is no need to warm up the engine for long periods of time.
 Start up your car, wait about a minute or so and drive away gently for the first several miles.
 Your car will get up to operating temperatures faster and more efficiently.

 Your coolant will also heat up faster from being driven, giving you heat faster for warming up the cabin.
-If your dad can walk five miles to school in the snow, up hill in both directions while barefoot when he was young, you can definitely sit in a cold car for a few minutes while it gets warm.
+If your dad can walk five miles to school in the snow, uphill in both directions while barefoot when he was young, you can definitely sit in a cold car for a few minutes while it gets warm.

-You may have notice on a cold startup, your car’s idle will be higher than normal.
+You may have noticed on a cold startup, your car’s idle will be higher than normal.
 This is your car’s computer sending extra gas to your engine to warm everything up faster.
 In my car’s tachometer, it will spike up to almost 2,000 RPM and then slowly decreases as it warms up.
 In a minute or less depending on the ambient temperature, it will stop dropping and settle at around 1,100 RPM.
 This is when I will put the car into gear and get moving.

 How long do you warm up your car in the morning?
 If you warm it up for over 5 minutes, why?
 What is your car warm-up routine in the winter?